Pascal Breland: Metis identity

 The distinct Metis culture that Pascal Breland belongs to is an important factor in understanding how he became a “prominent” Manitoban.

 Raised with the combined knowledge of fur traders and various First Nations peoples, Metis had a way of life that made them especially apt to dominate the pre-confederation plains economy.
 Breland gained land and notoriety through his farming ability, but also is rumored to have run an illegal side business trading in the region without the approval of the monopolistic Hudson's Bay Company.

 His marriage to Maria Grant is telling of a certain respect he held within his community, as her father was Cuthbert Grant, another prominent Metis leader.
-The expanded kinship network that resulted from this marriage was only strengthened by the fact that the couple had a--not uncharacteristically—large family of six boys and nine girls, with the eldest son Patrice eventually following in his father's political footsteps.
-Beyond his family life, Pascal Breland's political career well known within the Metis community.
+The couple had 14 children, with the eldest son (Patrice) eventually following in his father's political footsteps.

+Breland's political career well known within the Metis community.
 Breland retained status through important positions on buffalo hunts, and may have become captain of these hunts after Cuthbert Grant's death, though the records of this are not definite.